 Income taxes are a percentage of money that you pay to the government based on every dollar of taxable income.
 Learn about income taxes with help from TurboTax in this video on tax tips.

 Hello, I'm Sara from TurboTax with some information about income taxes.
 Let's face it, no one loves paying income taxes but without it, the government could not operate or provide us with the services we need.

 In the U.S., income taxes are a significant source of revenue for governments.
 The U.S. government for example, collected almost 1.5 trillion dollars of income tax in 2008.
 This accounted for 57% of its revenue that year and most of it came from individual tax payers like you.

 Our system in the U.S. is a voluntary one.
-This doesn't mean it's option, just that we calculate the tax for ourselves rather than paying a bill we receive from federal and state governments.
+This doesn't mean it's optional, just that we calculate the tax for ourselves rather than paying a bill we receive from federal and state governments.

 However, there are other types of taxes that are not voluntary.
 The sales taxes you pay to your state government for purchases you make are a fixed percentage.
 You don't have the option of paying later or claiming deductions to reduce it.